Chart Color Schemes

 Residential development activity is slightly higher than average within Trentham when compared nationally

-Based on AreaSearch analysis of ABS building approval numbers from statistical area data, Trentham has experienced approximately 23 dwelling approvals each year.
-Between FY-21 and FY-25, around 116 homes were approved, with an additional 3 approved so far in FY-26.
-This results in an average of about 0.9 new residents per new home over the past five financial years.
+AreaSearch analysis of ABS building approval numbers shows Trentham has received around 23 dwelling approvals annually.
+Between FY-21 and FY-25, approximately 115 homes were approved, with another 4 in FY-26 so far.
+This results in an average of 0.9 new residents per year per new home over the past five financial years.

 Frequently Asked Questions - Development